microsoft/code-with-engineering-playbook/code-reviews/recipes/javascript-and-typescript.md

 1. Under `.git/hooks` rename `pre-commit.sample` to `pre-commit`
 1. Remove the existing sample code in that file
-1. There are various samples of scripts on gist that can be used.
-For example [pre-commit-eslint](https://gist.github.com/linhmtran168/2286aeafe747e78f53bf)
+1. There are many examples of scripts for this on gist, like [pre-commit-eslint](https://gist.github.com/linhmtran168/2286aeafe747e78f53bf)
-1. Adjust accordingly to include TypeScript files
+1. Modify accordingly to include TypeScript files (include ts extension and make sure typescript-eslint is set up)
-1. `chmod +x .git/hooks/pre-commit`
+1. Make the file executable: `chmod +x .git/hooks/pre-commit`

 As an alternative [husky](https://github.com/typicode/husky) can be considered to simplify pre-commit hooks.